BestTimesToVisit.com Logo

 When is the absolute best time to visit Machu Picchu to avoid the crowds and still get good weather?

 Honestly, the shoulder seasons are your best bet.
 Aim for April-May or September-October.
-You'll dodge the peak rainy season (December-March) and the intense summer crowds of June-August, while still enjoying pleasant temperatures and clearer skies.
-I've found these months offer a magical balance of fewer people and stunning Andean vistas.
+You'll miss the peak rainy season (December-March) and the intense summer crowds, plus the Andean landscapes are stunning with fewer people hogging the iconic viewpoints.
+Just be prepared for cooler mornings and evenings!

-What's the deal with altitude sickness in Cusco and Machu Picchu?
-Any insider tips?
+What's the deal with altitude sickness, and how can I prepare for it before reaching Machu Picchu?

-Beyond the main citadel, are there any lesser-known spots within the Machu Picchu complex that are worth exploring?
+Beyond the main citadel, are there any lesser-known hikes or viewpoints at Machu Picchu that are worth the effort?

-What's the most scenic and practical way to get from Cusco to Machu Picchu?
+What's the most efficient way to get from Cusco to Machu Picchu, and are there any 'local' transport secrets?

-Are there any specific cultural etiquette points I should be aware of when visiting Machu Picchu and interacting with locals?
+Are there any specific customs or etiquette I should be mindful of when interacting with locals in the towns around Machu Picchu?

 How many days do you need in Machu Picchu, Peru?